TheAliceProject/alice3/README.md

     cd ${alice3}
     mvn test

-Build Alice jars, NetBeans plugin, and installers (the last rely on Install4J):
+Build the Alice installers, which  requires Install4J 7:

     cd ${alice3}
     mvn install

-The Alice installers are built using Install4J, which requires a license.
-You may skip this build step.

-    cd ${alice3}
-    mvn -Dinstall4j.skip install

-## Working without the Sims
+## Working without the Sims*

-The compile and install phases can all be limited to not include the Sims assets.
+The compile, package, and install phases can all be limited to not include the Sims assets.
 To do that disable the `includeSims` maven profile.

-It is a good idea to apply `clean` if you have previously made a full build to prevent leftover Sims artifacts getting bundled in.
+It is a good idea to `clean` if you have previously made a full build.
+This may prevent leftover Sims artifacts getting bundled in.

     cd ${alice3}
-    mvn -DincludeSims=false clean compile
+    mvn -DincludeSims=false -Dinstall4j.skip clean package
 Or:

     cd ${alice3}
     mvn -DincludeSims=false clean install

+**This is still experimental, so there may be errors.*

 ## How to contribute